CapTechMobile/BlogFest2019-AppleWatch/Captech Blog/post.md

 	    }
 	}

 In this function we are setting up and using an audio streaming _session_.
-An audio session is created using the shared AVAudioSession object. <a href="https://developer.apple.com/documentation/avfoundation/avaudiosession">You can learn more about AVAudioSession here.</a>.
+An audio session is created using the shared AVAudioSession object. <a href="https://developer.apple.com/documentation/avfoundation/avaudiosession" target="_new">You can learn more about AVAudioSession here.</a>.

 To complete our app, we need to add the remaining support functions.